fp7-netide/Engine/ryu-shim/README.md

 Add the Ryu shim to the Pyretic's source code by:

 * copying the ```ryu_shim.py``` file from this repo to the ```pyretic/of_client``` folder
-* replacing the original ```pyretic.py``` with the one contained in the "test" folder in order to add support for the Ryu client.
+* replacing the original ```pyretic.py``` with the one contained in the "test" folder in order to add support for the Ryu shim (so that Pyretic can launch ryu_shim automatically).

 For instance, run the following command to use the Ryu shim and the Pyretic's mac_learner application:
 ```